Remember When Pippa Middleton Had a Wedding Fit for a Princess? - E! Online

 And, you know, spend a month traipsing around French Polynesia, Australia, Sweden and Ireland on honeymoon.
 Girlfriend did marry a billionaire, after all.

-Plus as his best man noted, James fell hard for Pippa's adventurous spirit, something that has linked them from their days of running across the Sahara Desert and climbing the Matterhorn to now parenting 2-year-old son Arthur and 2-month-old daughter Grace.
+Plus as his best man noted, James fell hard for Pippa's adventurous spirit, something that has linked them from their days of running across the Sahara Desert and climbing the Matterhorn to now parenting 4-year-old son Arthur, 2-year-old daughter Grace and newest arrival Rose, who came along last summer.

 "I think James and I have the same spirit," Pippa told the Daily Mail in 2016, opining on the success of their relationship.
 "We are both competitive.
 We have had many adventures together.
 We have a lot in common and that helps."